You can add custom fields for tickets, users, and organizations.

 |Drop-down list||This field enables you to create a list of options for users to select.
 Each option is a combination of a title and a tag.
 The title is displayed to users and the tag is used as a ticket property that you can use in business rules.
 You can create up to 2,000 values in custom drop-down menu.

 You can select which field appears as the default option in the drop-down list using or choose to not display a field value as a default.

-Note: When you configure a default option in a drop-down list, this only applies to new tickets.
+Note: When you configure a default option in a drop-down list, this only applies to new tickets that are created by agents through the Support interface or created by users wherever the ticket form is displayed.
 If you change an existing ticket form to one that contains a drop-down list with a default option, the default option is not displayed and is shown as blank.

 You can organize drop-down list options into categories (see Organizing drop-down and multi-select list options).

 |Multi-select||This field enables users to choose multiple options from a predetermined list.
 You can create up to 2,000 values in custom multi-select list.